21han/research_lab/docs/db.md

 # Setting up connection

-Using database management applications are strongly encourages. **DataGrips** from Jetbrain is highly recommended
+Using database management applications are strongly encouraged. **DataGrips** from JetBrain is highly recommended

 ## Step 1: Download DataGrip
 Download DataGrip from Google